 Achieving a positive credit score is a long-term project for many consumers that demands a lot of time, discipline, and detailed financial planning.
 Everything from paying bills promptly, monitoring account balances closely, and keeping the number of open accounts and credit lines to a minimum are important steps along the way to ensuring a better financial future.
 Machine learning is becoming a prominent component of the credit reporting industry, drawing from the leaps and bounds in data science in the last several years.

 Typically, lenders use three-digit consumer credit scores to help measure the creditworthiness of potential borrowers.
 These scores take many factors into account such as total debt, length of credit histories, and the consumer’s payment history when determining how likely a borrower is to be able to successfully pay back a loan.
-The traditional credit score model puts all the emphasis on past behavior.
+The traditional credit score model puts all the emphasis on past behaviour.
 This is where machine learning comes in.
-Instead of predicting the likelihood of timely repayment based on past credit behavior, lenders using machine learning technology can look at how current behaviours are trending in the aggregate and predict future behavior from there.
+Instead of predicting the likelihood of timely repayment based on past credit behaviour, lenders using machine learning technology can look at how current behaviours are trending in the aggregate and predict future behaviour from there.

 Things to look out for with machine learning applications in financial services

 Machine learning techniques demand a lot of intense computational power and analysis.
 Because machine learning systems have a tendency to ‘overfit,’ or see causal links between attributes in the data that don’t actually exist, these systems require extensive testing over and over again to avoid having these incorrect causal links become baked into the model.
 When created with care and attention to these issues, machine learning techniques can offer the convenience of automation and the efficient innovation that goes along with it.
 This makes these models competitive alternatives to other sorts of current analytics capabilities.